Area covered by the Forward

 grass verges and missing hedgerows.

-there is a small wooden garden gate standing alone in a hedge that
+a small wooden garden gate standing alone in a hedge that serves

-In reality, this once led to a Nissen Hut probably used for administration
+In reality, this gate led to a Nissen Hut which was the location

 Locally this all started back in 1942